Take Ownership of your Story

-The Write Journey is a journey into the world of story, empowering you to take ownership of the creative journey, and creative expression.
+The Write Journey is an interactive, intimate and introspective journey into the world of story, empowering you to take ownership of the creative journey, and creative expression.

 The Write Journey not only offers a journey into the world of story, but also an introspective exploration into what it takes to be a screenwriter, writing for film or television.

 It’s how you live your life that matters, and in the living of your life it’s how you approach your work and your place as an observer of the world around you, and the responsibilities of that, that will determine your level of happiness and fulfillment – and that all has to come before professional results.

 The course deals with how to write your story, but there’s also how to be the person doing the writing.

 When you start writing a new story it is so easy to be overwhelmed by the intricate detail of what happens in the story – the parts that make up the story – that you forget about the whole story.

 Rushing to write the first draft, you patch the details together and soon find that you have a story full of holes, or one that feels empty and does not live up what inspired the idea.